Social Skills Groups

 Program Terms and Conditions

-- A cancellation fee of 50% of the per session cost will apply if cancelled within 24 hours of the session time.
+- A cancellation fee of 50% of the per session cost will apply if cancelled within 2 business days of the session time.
 Cancellation fees are usually the responsibility of the parent/carer as most funding and rebate programs do not cover these.

 Our Social Skills Programs are highly sought after and spaces are limited.
 Please email email@example.com or call our friendly client services team on 03 9890 1062 for more information.